 When small business owners open their doors for the first time, they dream of operating at maximum efficiency.
-But after a couple weeks go by and the excitement surrounding the launch dies down, a small business owner will notice the occasional empty table, idle employee or merchandise that's still on the shelf.
+But after a couple of weeks go by and the excitement surrounding the launch dies down, a small business owner will notice the occasional empty table, idle employee or merchandise that's still on the shelf.
 This is the world of excess capacity.

 If you think this issue has geographical borders, think again.
 In China, there is excess industrial capacity that's set to have a "corrosive" impact on the country's future growth and efficiency.
 In Germany, the excess steelmaking capacity decreases prices, undermines profitability, and jeopardizes the existence of businesses and branches across the world.
-Excess capacity is real in every country, across every industry – and it's hurting the global economy.
+Excess capacity is real in every country, across every industry, and it's hurting the global economy.

 Identifying your business's excess capacity